-ltc016 is a live performance based on a cassette released by Lovethechaos.
+ltc016 is a live performance / live cinema show based on a cassette released by Lovethechaos.
 The sound was generated from photos of vintage blank cassettes, and the video was generated from the sound — both things are the same files, what you see is the same that what you hear.

 The complete live performance is around 55 minutes.